 The desire that the dark be darker defines a dark mind

 Suppose we know that someone is short-tempered.
-Suppose further we hear through the grapevine that they have abused and assaulted someone.
-If we presume the rumor to be true or desire that it be true, then that tendency points to our own ungodliness, irrespective of their ungodliness.
+Suppose further we hear through the grapevine that they have assaulted someone.
+If we presume the rumor to be true or desire that it be true, that tendency points to our own ungodliness, independent of their ungodliness.

 We all have our weaknesses.
-When we tend to believe the worst about others, without confirming the facts or giving them any chance to clarify, then that tendency reflects our own critical mentality.
+When we tend to believe the worst about others, without confirming the facts, that tendency reflects our own critical mentality.
 Such a mentality characterizes a dark mind.
 In contrast, the godly are characterized by an aversion to faultfinding (Bhagavad-gita 16.02).
-They prefer to give people the benefit of doubt.
-Phrased in legal parlance, the godly consider people innocent unless proven guilty, whereas the ungodly consider people guilty unless proven innocent.
+They prefer to give people the benefit of the doubt.
+The godly consider people innocent unless proven guilty, whereas the ungodly consider people guilty unless proven innocent.

 When our mind is dark, we alienate others by our suspiciousness and judgmentality.
 And we dim our own spirituality.
 Why?
 Because spiritual consciousness means that first, we see everyone as potentially divine, being eternal parts of Krishna (15.07); and second, we try to equip and encourage others to manifest their good side.

-Of course, we can’t be naïve believing that nothing is wrong with someone even when the evidence screams otherwise.
+Of course, we can’t be naïve believing that people are good when the evidence screams otherwise.
 To stay between the extremes of being naïve and being cynical, we need to cultivate a service attitude towards Krishna and others in relationship with Krishna.